About Class Act Theatre Company

 A theater scene with four women in historical costumes.
 Two women are standing and holding hands; the one on the left is wearing a bonnet and floral dress, holding a basket, and the one on the right is in a striped dress with a white apron.
 Two women are seated in the background on a wooden bench, wearing period dresses.

-If you are curious about what sort of shows we put on, you can explore what production we are currently working towards, as well as all of our previous productions here.
+If you are curious about what other sort of shows we put on, you can explore what production we are currently working towards, as well as all of our previous productions here.

 Two women on stage in a theatrical performance, with a person sitting on steps in the background.
 The woman on the left has long blonde hair and is wearing a black sheer dress, while the woman on the right has blonde hair styled with a headband and is wearing a light-colored dress, appearing to be emotionally engaged in a conversation.